 - Circuit Designing of LCD with PIC on Proteus ISIS

 - Display ADC value on LCD using PIC Microcontroller in Proteus ISIS

 - Electronic Door Lock using PIC Microcontroller

 8051 Microcontroller Projects in Proteus

-8051 Micrcontroller is another microcontroller series which is quite popular and is used in engineering projects quite a lot.
-8051 Micrcontrollers are also available in Proteus and most normally used 8051 Micrcontrollers are AT89C51 and AT89C52.
+8051 Microcontroller is another microcontroller series which is quite popular and is used in engineering projects quite a lot.
+8051 Microcontrollers are also available in Proteus and most normally used 8051 Microcontrollers are AT89C51 and AT89C52.
 I have shared many projects on 8051 Microcontroller, which are as follows: